4RCAN3/GenPai/README.md

 - If you want to use a custom character list instead of the default list, that is override the default list, enter the characters in the `Custom Characters` textbox.
 - To extend the default alphabet list, rather than overriding the default list, enter the characters in `Extend the default alphabet list` textbox.

+##Installation And Setup

+- Install the files by using `git clone https://github.com/4RCAN3/PG/`
+- You can also install the zip file for the code files
+- Once Installed, open the command line in the directory where the files are saved
+- Use `gen\scripts\activate` to activate the virtual environment
+- To run the script, use `python ui.py`
+- You should see a User Interface.

 ![image](https://user-images.githubusercontent.com/69053040/112120536-592f2b80-8be4-11eb-8534-c90524b41dba.png)